gautierdag/cast/README.md

 ## Introduction

-This repository contains the code for the paper ...
+This repository contains the code for the paper CAST: Cross-modal Alignment Similarity Test for Vision Language Models

 ### Dataset